ikucan/pykafarr/README.md

 Messages are read using rdkafka client and transformed into an arrow record batch.
 This is then wrapped as a pandas data frame an returned to the python client.

+The pandas data frame has the colums as defined in the Avro schema for the message.
+There is a meta-data column for the message offset.
+One row per message.
+Frames are guaranteed to be homogenous - only messages from one schema will be included in a frame.
+If there is a message schema change the _poll_ will return early.

 It should be useful for reading time series data off a Kafka topic into a Pandas frame from python.
 It is very performant - should read and parse 100 000 small messages in under 250ms.

 The c++ codebase is independent of python and can be used directly from c++ (see example in the cpp directory).
 In that case you are working with Apache::Arrow structures to interface with Kafka. (the Makefile in src/cpp shows how to build).